cppdocs/cppdocs.github.io/versioned_docs/version-cpp-14/algorithm/algorithm functions/all_of.md

 }
 ```
 output: all of x is odd
-because none of the elements in x is even, the all_of function returns true
+because none of the elements in x are even, the all_of function returns true

 ---